-This year, we want to share six easy ways you can support animal rights, while also empowering other activists during Animal Rights Awareness Week, which is being observed this June 14 - June 20.
+Here are six easy ways you can support animal rights, while also empowering other activists during Animal Rights Awareness Week, which is being observed this June 19 - June 25.

 Animal testing, also known as vivisection (live cutting), causes excruciating pain and often results in death.
 Because the Animal Welfare Act doesn’t require labs in the U.S. to report all animals used, we may never know exactly how many have needlessly suffered and died behind closed doors, however deaths are estimated to be over 115 million annually.
 Laboratory animals are blinded, burned, or forced to ingest or inhale harmful substances, along with many other painful procedures.
 For Animal Rights Awareness Week, pledge to go cruelty-free!